Phase 2, 2022: Validate Four Hypotheses

 Phase 2 started in Summer, 2022 with a significant expansion of the Institute into several new teams, continued design/development of the IE platform and protocol, and preparation for the Institute's first public communications.
 Phase 2 is specifically targeting the validation of four key questions (and associated hypotheses) that constitute the core of the Institute's creation:

-Community validation: Do the necessary skills exist in integrative communities, and are we willing to coordinate action?
+2. Do we have the leaders?
 What we're doing is complex, and while we have a lot of experience with integrative metatheory, its use in analysis, and its application in real-world settings, the Institute represents the vision of a paradigm-upleveling of the sophistication of each of those areas.
-Are there people capable of doing this work?
+Are there people capable of leading this work?
+Do the necessary skills exist in integrative communities?
 What education systems do we need to build the next generation of integrative experts?

-Sensemaking validation: How do we craft rationally-legitimated consensus for social action?
+4. Do we have the tools?
 Is an integrative epistemological protocol a viable and useful contribution to this challenge?
 We have already determined that the economic requirement of developing such a technology-enabled protocol will require commercialization, but alongside that we need to validate our strategy's minimum viability: its capability, usefulness and usability.

 We expect Phase 2 to take five years.